Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--filespec <nodeid>,<filename>` can be given to download one specific file from compute node
 * `ingress` will ingress data as specified in configuration files
+  * `--to-fs` transfers data as specified in configuration files to a remote file system instead of Azure Storage
 * `listfiles` will list files for all tasks in jobs
   * `--jobid` force scope to just this job id
   * `--taskid` force scope to just this task id